Gluten Free Angel Food Cake

 The good news is these failures aren’t your fault; it’s the gluten free flours you were using.
 Angel food is not a forgiving recipe, and the flours you use are going to yell at you if they’re not chosen wisely here.

 The nice thing about making an Angel Food Cake with my gfJules™ Flour is that its properties are super similar to a light, fine, wheat-based cake flour.
-Since there is no grit or funky aftertaste with my flour, the clean flavor of this light cake shines through without even a hint of being gluten-free.
+Since there is no grit or funky aftertaste with my flour and absolutely no grit, the clean flavor of this light cake shines through without even a hint of being gluten-free.

 Kimberly M's gluten free angel food cake